 The project continues to progress and we are now about to submit Planning Application to The Highland Council.
 Our designs and concepts have been modified to reduce dredging requirements and to reduce the size of the car park.
 The marina pontoons are now planned to be located further west and will be accessed by secured gangway from the car park.
 Detailed drawings of the rejuvenation of Scottish Canal buildings have been prepared showing a new reception, new office and mess for Scottish Canal staff, new toilets and shower facilities, a reception with small cafe and shop.
-The public slipway into Loch Linnhe has been carefully considered for all weather access into the sea.
+The slipway into Loch Linnhe has been carefully considered for all weather access into the sea.

 Brief Update on Thomas Telford Corpach Marina, February 2016